Clean Water for the Hudson River Estuary

 Is the Hudson Getting Cleaner?

 Water quality is not what it was when the Half Moon sailed up the river 400 years ago, but it has improved over the lifetimes of Hudson Valley residents born 40 years ago.
 The Pure Waters Bond Act passed by New York State voters in 1965 and the federal Clean Water Act of 1972 were milestones in cleaning up a river that in many places was little more than an open sewer.
 Since then, the Hudson has become a regional asset - its waters attractive to boaters, anglers, and swimmers as well as to fish, birds, and wildlife.
+The federal Microbead-Free Waters Act of 2015 protects water quality for people and animals by banning cosmetics that contain synthetic plastic microbeads that are a source of pollution and accumulate toxins.
 In spite of these successes, threats and problems remain.

 The Hudson River estuary and its watershed